adamboss95/MYDFIR-30day-Challenge/30_SOC_Challenge_MyDFIR/Day 21 Performing a Brute Force Attack and Establishing a C2 Session.md

 Copy the download link address from Mythic web GUI.
 Use `wget` with `--no-check-certificate` to download the payload on the Mythic server.
-Rename the downloaded file to `servicehost-haji.exe`.
+Rename the downloaded file to `servicehost-wahab.exe`.

 **2. Serve Payload via HTTP**: